matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 (bool s, )= call{value: x}("")
 ```

+This converts the .send/.transfer functionality to call while avoiding potential security risks.

 ### Non-standard `CREATE`/`CREATE2` behaviour

-In Ethereum, the `initCode` of a contract with concatenated constructor parameters serves as the input for both `CREATE` and `CREATE2`.
- In contrast, on the zkSync Era, contract deployment occurs through the use of hashes.
-The operator receives the bytecodes in the `factoryDeps` fields of the EIP712 transactions while the actual [deployment](./contract-deployment.md#format-of-bytecode-hash) process involves providing the contract's hash to the `ContractDeployer` system contract.
+On Ethereum, both `CREATE` and `CREATE2` accept the `initCode` of the contract with constructor parameters concatenated to it as its input.
+However, on zkSync, contract deployment is done via hashes, and the factoryDeps fields of the EIP712 transactions contain the bytecodes themselves.
+The actual deployment is done by providing the contract’s hash to the `ContractDeployer` system contract.

-Keeping this in mind, the compiler interprets the arguments of `create` as slightly unfilled arguments calldata to the `ContractDeployer`.
-The remaining arguments are filled by the compiler itself.
-To enable this, the Yul instructions `datasize` and `dataoffset` were adapted to return a constant size and bytecode hash rather than bytecode.
-Therefore, for the `create`/`create2` to work, the compiler needs to know the bytecode of the deployed contract beforehand.
+To ensure that `create`/`create2` works correctly, the compiler must know the bytecode of the deployed contract beforehand.
+The compiler interprets the arguments of create as slightly unfilled arguments calldata to the ContractDeployer, and the datasize/ dataoffset Yul instructions were adapted to return a constant size and the bytecode hash instead of bytecode.

+Consider the following code snippets:

 ```solidity
 MyContract a = new MyContract();
 MyContract a = new MyContract{salt: ...}();
 ```

-The following should also work as expected, but must be explicitly tested by the team in order to make sure that this is the case:
+The above snippets should work as expected.
+Additionally, the following snippet should also work, but it needs to be explicitly tested by the team to ensure it works as intended:

 ```solidity
 bytes memory bytecode = type(MyContract).creationCode;